It’s unlikely you’ll jump for joy when you think about... Read more

-It’s recently been announced by the Financial Reporting Council (FRC) that there would be new measures implemented – including the operational separation of the ‘Big 4’ UK Audit practices.
-This aims to restore confidence in a sector which has been in the spotlight over the past few years for multiple cases of misconduct.
+It’s recently been announced by the Financial Reporting Council (FRC) that there would be new measures implemented – including the operational separation of the ‘Big 4’ UK Audit firms.
+This aims to restore confidence in a audit practice sector which has been in the spotlight over the past few years for multiple cases of misconduct.

 The FRC released its latest business case paper, focusing on the following 2 objectives: